OUR AID RECIPIENT DANIEL HOLTZCLAW

-Daniel has filed his appeal's Brief of the Appellant and Application for Evidentiary Hearing on Sixth Amendment Claims (about the ineffective representation by his trial attorney) before the Oklahoma Court of Criminal Appeals.
+Daniel filed his appeal's Brief of the Appellant and Application for Evidentiary Hearing on Sixth Amendment Claims (about the ineffective representation by his trial attorney) before the Oklahoma Court of Criminal Appeals.

-Daniel is represented in his criminal appeal by an appellate attorney appointed by the Court because Daniel and his parents used up their savings to pay for his trial defense attorney, leaving Daniel indigent.
+Daniel was represented in his criminal appeal by an appellate attorney appointed by the Court because Daniel and his parents used up their savings to pay for his trial defense attorney, leaving Daniel indigent.

 His case has attracted the attention of forensic experts, philanthropists, attorneys, and journalists.